EricssonResearch/scream/test-record.md

 SCReAM commit 994f9a40d4b4a78b8052551e3480b30269d75a3a (2024-10-28)

 ### Hardware and qdisc configuration
-The test laptops are two Lenovo ThinkPPad E470 with Ubuntu 20.04.
+The test laptops are two Lenovo ThinkPad E470 with Ubuntu 20.04.
 The PCs are interconnected with an ethernet cable Linux release 5.15 with TCP Prague and DualPi2 from https://github.com/L4STeam/linux is used.
 Iperf is used as additional load generator, confugured to use L4S and Prague